josesamos/moodef/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of moodef is to …
+The goal of `moodef` is to support the definition of [*Moodle*](https://moodle.org/) elements taking advantage of the power that R offers.
+In particular, in this first version, it allows the definition of questions to be included in the question bank.

 ## Installation

-You can install the development version of moodef from [GitHub](https://github.com/) with:
+You can install the development version of `moodef` from [GitHub](https://github.com/) with:

 ``` r